 All Business programs at the University of Wollongong in Dubai are accredited by the Commission for Academic Accreditation (CAA) of the UAE Ministry of Education – Higher Education Affairs and are licensed by the Knowledge and Human Development Authority (KHDA).
 Also, all Business programs of the University of Wollongong are accredited by The Association to Advance Collegiate Schools of Business (AACSB).

 All MAF programs are also quality assured by UOW Australia, which is registered with the Australian Tertiary Education and Quality Standards Agency (TEQSA), the national regulator of higher education in Australia.
 Upon graduation, students can choose either a degree certificate from UOWD or a degree certificate from the University of Wollongong Australia.

 The requirement to graduate from a single specialisation MAF program is twelve (12) subjects.

-The program will normally take you five or six semesters to complete (based on three semesters per year with summer as an optional semester and two subjects per semester).
-At this rate, the degree can be completed in two years or less.
-Classes are held 6:00pm - 9:30pm, Sunday to Thursday.
-Each subject requires one evening of attendance for 13 weeks.
+To complete this program, it will normally take you five or six semesters (based on 3 mandatory semesters per year where you take 2 subjects).
+At this rate, the degree can be completed within two years or less.
+If you take 3 subjects per mandatory semester, you can fast-track your degree and complete the program in four or five semesters (just over a year).
+Classes are held from 6:00pm - 9:30pm, Sunday to Thursday, with occasional Saturday classes.
+Each subject requires one evening of attendance for 11 weeks.

-*Students are required to choose two electives from the approved list.
+*Students are required to choose one electives from the approved list.